metatensor/metatensor/docs/src/core/overview.rst

 - metadata describing the columns of this array, called **properties**, also stored as a set of :py:class:`Labels`.

-The samples store information about **what objects** does the data represent, while properties store information about **how** these objects are represented.
+The samples store information about **what objects** the data represents, while properties store information about **how** these objects are represented.
 Taking a couple of examples for clarity:

 - if we are storing the energy of a list of systems in a TensorBlock, the samples would contain only a single ``"system"`` dimension, and multiple